[Exclusive] MEPs blacklisted for fake election-monitoring trips

 For their part, Tobé and McAllister said: "Decisions on cases of individual unofficial election observation by MEPs are never taken on a partisan basis".

-They also cited chapter and verse of Annex III of the due process that underpinned the EP blacklist.
+They also cited chapter and verse (Annex III) of the due process that underpinned the EP blacklist.

 EPP family